raspberrypilearning/comic-character/en/step_4.md

 --- task ---

-Select an HTML element with the id `summary-section`.

-Set the CSS display property to "block"
+Set the CSS display property to "flex"

 --- code ---
 ---